Refugee-Learning-Accelerator/rla-course-central/challenge1/concept.md

 * The chatbot can't answer any specific questions and it's first line of defense is to redirect to a peer who might know the answer.
 If he/she  doesn't know, then the chatbot would require an internet connection to redirect the question to an expert/volunteer who has the answers

-* Not finding adeqaute translations to all the concepts and terms used in standardized tests.
+* Not finding adequate translations to all the concepts and terms used in standardized tests.

+* The group would be diversified in their skill set so that they don't all have the same weaknesses and strengths and could benefit from each other